peaBerberian/paul-envs.sh/README.md

 ## Deep dive on how it works

 Much like container applications, this repository is organized in separate
-layers: `Dockerfile`, `compose.yaml` and `paul-envs.sh` script, from the core layer to the most outer one, each inner layer being able to run independently of its outer layers (just losing some features in the process).
+layers: `Dockerfile`, `compose.yaml` and `paul-envs`, from the core layer to the most outer one, each inner layer being able to run independently of its outer layers (just losing some features in the process).

 The following chapters explain each layer and how to run them independently if wanted.
-If you just want to [run this without understanding every little details](https://www.youtube.com/watch?v=bJHPfpOnDzg) just run `paul-envs.sh` and performs the operations it advertises.
+If you just want to [run this without understanding every little details](https://www.youtube.com/watch?v=bJHPfpOnDzg) just run `paul-envs` and performs the operations it advertises.

 ### Dockerfile